progit/progit/de/01-introduction/01-chapter1.markdown

 When you have all the necessary dependencies, you can go ahead and grab the latest snapshot from the Git web site:

-Nachdem du die genannten Bibliotheken installiert hast, besorge dir die letzte Version des Quellcodes von der Git Webseite:
+Nachdem Du die genannten Bibliotheken installiert hast, besorge dir die letzte Version des Quellcodes von der Git Webseite:

 	http://git-scm.com/download